Juscelino F. Colares

-Juscelino F. Colares is the Schott-van den Eynden Professor of Law and Associate Director of the Frederick K. Cox International Law Center.
-Colares teaches courses in civil procedure, international business law and international environmental law.
-His scholarship explores interjurisdictional problems that emerge in litigation involving conflicts between regulatory law and international trade norms, and, more recently, his research has focused on the challenges to implementing WTO-consistent climate change mitigation measures in the United States and abroad.
-Colares's research has appeared in leading peer-reviewed journals and law reviews, including the Journal of Empirical Legal Studies, Journal of International Economic Law, Journal of World Trade, Jurimetrics, Revista dos Tribunais(Brazil), Columbia Journal of European Law, Cornell International Law Journal, Georgetown International Environmental Law Review and Vanderbilt Journal of Transnational Law.
+Faculty BiographyJuscelino F. Colares is the Schott-van den Eynden Professor of Business Law, Professor of Political Science and Associate Director of the Frederick K. Cox International Law Center.
+Colares teaches courses in civil procedure, conflict of laws and international business law and regulatory law.
+His scholarship explores interjurisdictional problems that emerge in litigation involving conflicts between national regulatory law and international norms.
+Colares's research has appeared in leading peer-reviewed journals and law reviews, including the American Law and Economics Review, Journal of Empirical Legal Studies, Journal of International Economic Law, Journal of World Trade, Jurimetrics, Revista dos Tribunais(Brazil), Columbia Journal of European Law, Cornell International Law Journal, Georgetown International Environmental Law Review and Vanderbilt Journal of Transnational Law.

 A former clerk for the Hon.
-Jean-Louis Debré, Chief Justice of the Conseil constitutionnel (the French Constitutional Court) (2008-09 term), Colares, a Brazilian-born, naturalized U.S. citizen, was also a visiting professor at Ecole normale supérieure in Paris.
+Jean-Louis Debré, former Chief Justice of the Conseil constitutionnel (the French Constitutional Court) (2008-09 term) and visiting professor at Ecole normale supérieure in Paris, Colares, was born in Brazil and is a naturalized citizen of the United States.
 Colares practiced law at Dewey Ballantine, LLP in Washington, D.C., where he litigated trade cases before federal agencies, federal courts and NAFTA panels.